hadley/adv-r/Functional-programming.md

 # Functional programming

-At it's core, R is a functional programming (FP) language which means it focusses on the creation and execution of functions.
-R possesses what's know as first class functions, functions that can be:
+At its heart, R is a functional programming (FP) language; it focusses on the creation and manipulation of functions.
+R has what's know as first class functions, functions that can be:

 * created without a name,
-* assigned to variables and stored in list,
+* assigned to variables and stored in lists,
-* returned from functions,
+* returned from functions, and
-* passed as arguments to other functions
+* passed as arguments to other functions.

 This means that you can do anything with functions that you can do with vectors: you can create them inside other functions, pass them as arguments to functions, return them as results from functions and store multiple functions in a list.
-This chapter, along with [[functionals]] and [[function operators]], will explore the consequences of R's functional nature and introduce a new set of techniques for removing redundancy and duplication in your code.
+This chapter will explore the consequences of R's functional nature and introduce a new set of techniques for removing redundancy and duplication in your code.
 We'll start with a motivating example, showing how you can use functional programming techniques to reduce duplication in some typical code for cleaning data and summarising data.
 This example will introduce some of the key building blocks of functional programming, which we will then dive into in more detail:

 * __Anonymous functions__, functions that don't have a name